 Krah Marines Pipe (KMP) are standardized for pressure load capacities according to DIN 16961 and DIN PAS 1065.
 For decades Krah Pipes have been used for pressure load applications and now finally got respected and described also in the standard.

 Instead of mentioning only a “design pressure” we highly recommend differing between operating pressure and real stiffness.
 The real stiffness must be the result of technical calculations and not only a “choosing” of stiffness class according to ISO9969.
 It makes no sense to large-scale old realized projects with small pipe diameter.
-The difference in prices are huge and technically a large-scaling has no positive effect.
+The difference in prices is huge and technically a large-scaling has no positive effect.
 Reduce the project costs by calculating and not by copy-paste!

 The inner (waterway) wall of Krah Marine Pipes is designed according to the real operating and pressure conditions.
-For intake lines we face no inner pressure, for outfall lines the Maximum Operating Pressure (MOP) is decisive!
+For intake lines, we face no inner pressure, for outfall lines the Maximum Operating Pressure (MOP) is decisive!
 We can design the Krah Marine Pipes for any inner pressure, there is no limitation.
-But with increasing pressure resistance, the wall thickness of inner wall is increasing, and this makes it less efficient.
+But with increasing pressure resistance, the wall thickness of the inner wall is increasing, and this makes it less efficient.

 Remember: the increasing of the wall thickness of KMP is not affecting the hydraulic diameter of the pipe!

 It is commercially and technically recommended to design the inner wall regarding the real working conditions.
 Don’t ask for a high “design pressure” when you have special needs for the sinking process or backfilling of the pipe.

 In the past, we realized many projects where complete pipe-system have been installed underground, with a very difficult ground situation and very complicated backfilling.
 We can, and we do consider the backfilling and installation of the pipeline after the sinking process.
 We provide a full structural calculation of the pipes, according to international standards.